 - Fold the wheelchair as outlined.

-- Please note: these wheelchairs should not be used in wheelchair taxis due to lack of headrest/lock down points
+- Please note: some wheelchairs should not be used in wheelchair taxis due to lack of headrest/lock down points.

 Lifting the wheelchair